 Both over-the-counter and prescribed medicine can help minimize GERD symptoms.
-Zantac® and Prilosec OTC® are two popular options available from most drug stores and pharmacies.
+Prilosec OTC® is a popular option available from most drug stores and pharmacies.
 These treatments can be excellent options to address occasional heartburn.
 For heartburn that occurs two or more times a week — which is indicative of GERD — a daily pill can provide more significant relief for most people.
-Pepcid®, Zantac®, Nexium®, Prevacid®, Prilosec®, and other brands are available in stronger doses with a prescription from a doctor.
+Pepcid®, Nexium®, Prevacid®, Prilosec®, and other brands are available in stronger doses with a prescription from a doctor.

 What is the Best GERD Treatment Diet to Follow?